“A coach should never be afraid to ask questions of anyone he could learn from.” — Bobby Knight, former Indiana University basketball coach

-This all started because my son got into a hitting slump while playing coach pitch baseball.
-This was back in 2011.
-I was baffled because he had always been a very good hitter up to that point.
+Back in 2012, my seven year-old son got into a hitting slump while playing coach pitch baseball.
+I was baffled because he had always been a very good hitter for his age.
 He became discouraged and I became frustrated because I wanted him to enjoy the game and be successful.
 I tried to help by giving him well-meaning but useless advice like “see the ball hit the bat” and “get your back elbow up.”
 I bought gimmicky training aids like the Insider Bat and Swift Stik.
 He did get out of his slump, but I still felt my son could be a better hitter.
-I really didn’t know much about batting, so I decided to educate myself to help him improve his hitting.
+The question was, how could I help him improve?

-My interest in learning about pitching was the result of coaching a 9U travel baseball team.
+My interest in pitching was the result of coaching a 9U travel baseball team in 2014.
 This is the age group where players first begin to pitch.
 The 9U season made me realize how little I actually knew about pitching.
 So, I decided to educate myself.
-I began attending regional pitching camps as a coach to learn from two of the best pitching coaches in the country, Tom House (National Pitching Association) and Ron Wolforth (Texas Baseball Ranch).
-These camps included detailed explanations of their pitching systems and teaching demonstrations.
+I began attending regional pitching camps as a coach to observe two of the best pitching coaches in the country, Tom House (National Pitching) and Ron Wolforth (Texas Baseball Ranch).
+These camps included teaching demonstrations and detailed explanations of their pitching systems.
 I also purchased supplemental materials to help me with the learning process.
 I have taken what I think makes the most sense from their two systems to develop a program to help players maximize their pitching potential.

 COACHING TRAINING AND EXPERIENCE